 Eileen Van Iersel is a descendant of the Arrernte/Luritja and Anmatjere language groups of Central Australia.
 Eileen has held senior leadership positions across various industries in both the government and non-government sectors including child protection, Aboriginal justice, education, public housing, Aboriginal health, Aboriginal community services, the Fred Hollows Foundation and research.
-Prior to joining Ninti One as Manager of the National Best Practice Unit Tackling Indigenous Smoking, Eileen worked as a manager of Aboriginal Health programs with SA Health.
+Prior to joining Ninti One as National Manager of the National Best Practice Unit Tackling Indigenous Smoking, Eileen worked as a manager of Aboriginal Health programs with SA Health.

 In 2008, Eileen won a Churchill Fellowship, allowing her to compare cultural and communication barriers in health settings by travelling to Auckland, New Zealand; Boston, USA and Edmonton, Canada.
 On her return to Alice Springs she worked with researchers and medical professionals to improve Aboriginal people’s access to hospital through the establishment of a Cultural Safety Committee (incorporating senior medical, surgical, nursing and quality assurance staff).